Running a business in the hospitality industry is a tough task, and when pests are added to the equation, it can get even more challenging and costly.

 Like it or not, pests are a common problem among many U.S. hotels and the problem is only getting worse with the proliferation of bed bugs in many parts of the country.
 In a 2015 survey of pest control companies conducted by the National Pest Management Association and the University of Kentucky, hotels ranked third as the most common location for a bed bug infestation.

 Apart from causing both minor and major deterioration to a property, the mere presence of pests can deliver a devastating blow to a hotel’s reputation.
 It is imperative that hotels take the necessary steps to prevent these pests before they become a problem.
 Below are the most common hotel pests and actionable tips to prevent infestations for each.

-Common Hotel Pests in Hotels
+Common Hotel Pests

 Mice, rats, cockroaches, flies, and bed bugs are among the most common hotel pests.
 Accessibility to food, frequent turnover of travelers, and inadequate preventative measures create an environment where hotels are at an increased risk of attracting infestations.
 Below are ways to detect each of these pests early on and a few tips to control an infestation should one occur on a hotel’s premises.

 Rats and mice are not just household pests.
 They also like to check into hotels and lurk in the shadows and corners of the establishment, particularly in places with easy access to food stores.
 Rodents are capable of significant property damage as they gnaw through electrical equipment and fixtures or damage walls.
 Aside from property concerns, rodent infestations pose a serious threat to human health in the form of various diseases such as Toxoplasmosis, Lyme, Leptospirosis, and Salmonellosis.
 Furthermore, rats can carry a number of other known pests such as mites, lice, fleas, and ticks into a hotel.